jinghuayao/jinghuayao_leetcode_solutions/README.md

 # jinghuayao_leetcode_solutions

 My python solutions to leetcode problems.
 The leetcode webpage is https://leetcode.com/.
+At the time of this writing, I solved about of half of the total number of problems (not in continuous order).
 I made an effort to solve these problems in an easy-to-understand way, emphasize code readability rather than pursuing shortest possible solutions, and emphasize fundamental data structures and algorithms rather than pursuing unnecessary technicalities.
 In Chinese, we can summarize the above princiles as follows: